archetype-themes/plugin-theme-component/docs/Themes.md

 **Watch Flag**

-Using the watch flag, `--watch` or`-w`, will keep Archie running.
-Archie will monitor the collection's source folders and refresh your install on any file change.
+Using the watch flag, `--watch` or`-w`, will keep the CLI active and monitor the collection's source folders and refresh your install on any file change.
 You can stop the process by pressing **Ctrl+C** on your keyboard.

 ```shell